 migrate is distributed in source code and binaries for Mac and Windows computers.
-To run migrate efficiently on linux clusters compile it yourself using the MPI libraries openmpi or mvapich2.
-The Windows binary can run on Windows 7-10, although it may not be the most efficient way to run the program.
+To run migrate efficiently on Linux clusters compile it yourself using the MPI libraries openmpi or mvapich2.

+The Windows binary can run on Windows 7-11, although it may not be the most efficient way to run the program.
 If you have multiple loci and a computer with multiple cores (>4) use the parallel version.
-In the course we will use the version on the MBL system, this will be slower than your own laptop/desktop.